jmfigueroa/React-Context-API-Router/README.md

-# React Context Router
+# React Context Router (Deprecated)

 Simple Implementation of a Context-API-compatible router

-🚧EXPERIMENTAL: This Router is currently under development!
-Help is appreciated 🚧
+🚧DEPRECATED🚧 This was just for testing purposes.
+Do not use.

 ## Components: